mcpcpc/mcpcpc.github.io/_posts/2020-12-23-xwm-versus-everything-else.md

 Some key takeaways from this table:

 *   There are two main X protocols used for window manager development: Xlib and XCB.
-However, XCB is the more modern and (arguably) preferred X protocol.
+However, XCB is the more modern and (arguably) the preferred X protocol.
 Refer to [The X New Developer's Guide: Xlib and XCB](https://www.x.org/wiki/guide/xlib-and-xcb/) for a more in-depth comparison.